 Other features included in the free version are viewing full player history with the ability to add notes, group rounds, online leaderboards, strokes gained shot-by-shot analysis, and statistics tracking.
 More features are being added over time, many of which come from golfer feedback.

-Golf Pad offers a Premium version of the app which costs $19.99 per year.
+Golf Pad offers a Premium version of the app.
 Some of the features added with Golf Pad Premium are:

 - smartwatch compatibility

 - hole elevation profiles with change in elevation to target

 Golf Pad also has another offer called Golf Pad TAGS.
 This is a physical purchase that gives you special tags for mounting to the top of your club.
 Once the tags are in place for a particular club, you can track shot distances, accuracy, putting stats, and much more.
 You can get the full details on Golf Pad TAGS here.